 After completing your debt repayment plan and taking a financial management course, you will receive your discharge.
 Trustees and creditors have around two months to challenge the debtor’s right to a discharge.
 If there are no challenges, you will receive a notice from the court that your dischargeable debts have been discharged within three to six months.

 If you’re considering bankruptcy, our experienced bankruptcy attorney at Daniela Romero Law can provide legal assistance in filing bankruptcy.
-Contact us today and schedule a free consultation with us!
+Contact us today and Schedule your free phone consultation with us!